jhawe/encode_cellline_mapping/README.md

 ## Scripts to obtain a ENCODE cell-line mapping
-Generate a mapping of cell-lines used in ENCODE to their respective tissue and organism of origin.
+Generate a mapping of cell-lines used in ENCODE to their respective tissue of origin.

 ### GTEx tissues
 The list of GTEx tissues was manually obtained from